Create a Magical Moon GardenExtend your time outdoors with a nighttime white garden oasis

 - Use a mix of white-flowered perennials, annuals, bulbs, roses, and vines.

-- Incorporate foliage in shades of silver or variegation to lend contrast, texture, and visual interest.
+- Incorporate variegated or silvery foliage to lend contrast, texture, and visual interest.

 - Include different shades of white flowers, including snow-white, cream, ivory, and pearl.